rainjs/rainjs/doc/source/server/nginx_static_routes.rst

 -----

 NginX is a fully mature web server very configurable that can handle and modify requests depending on it's configuration.
-The preffered handling configuration is by using regular expressions.
+The preferred handling configuration is by using regular expressions.

 You can read more about nginx at: `http://nginx.org/en/docs/ <http://nginx.org/en/docs/>`_